BANMo: Building Animatable 3D Neural Models from Many Casual Videos: Method details

-As discussed in Sec.
-3.4, we optimize a compact 5-layer MLP function to represent the uncertainty over the image coordinate and frame index: $\hat{\bf U}(x,y,t) = \mathbf{MLP}_{\bf U}(x,y,t)$.
+Inspired by iMAP~\cite{Sucar:etal:ICCV2021}, our ray sampling strategy follows an easy-to-hard curriculum.
+At the early iterations, we randomly sample a batch of $N^p$ pixels for volume rendering and compute reconstruction losses.
+At the same time, we optimize a 8-layer MLP function to represent the uncertainty over the image coordinate and frame index: $\hat{\bf U}(x,y,t) = \mathbf{MLP}_{\bf U}(x,y,t)$.
 The uncertainty MLP is optimized by comparing against the color reconstruction errors in the current forward step:

 Note that the gradient from $\mathcal{L}_{\bf U}$ to $\mathcal{L}_{\textrm{rgb}}({\bf x}^t)$ is stopped such that $\mathcal{L}_{\bf U}$ does not generate gradients to parameters besides $\mathbf{MLP}_{\bf U}$.
-After a half of the optimization steps, we select $N^a=8192$ additional \emph{active} samples from pixels with high uncertainties.
-To do so, we randomly sample $N^{a'}=32768$ pixels, and evaluate their uncertainties by passing their coordinates and frame indices to $\mathbf{MLP}_{\bf U}$.
-The pixels with high uncertainties are selected as active samples and combined with the random samples.
+After some optimization steps, we replace half of the samples with \emph{active} samples from pixels with high uncertainties.
+To do so, we randomly sample $N^{a'}=24576$ pixels, and evaluate their uncertainties by passing their coordinates and frame indices to $\mathbf{MLP}_{\bf U}$.
+Active samples dramatically improves reconstruction fidelity, as shown in Fig.~\ref{fig:aba-active}.